 You can make an application to the Criminal Cases Review Commission (the Commission) and find out more information about the Commission on its website:

-The Criminal Cases Review Commission Act (the Act) received Royal Assent on 16 November 2019.
-The Act establishes the Criminal Cases Review Commission (the Commission) and redefines the way possible miscarriages of justice are identified.
+The Criminal Cases Review Commission Act (the Act) came into effect on 1 July 2020.
+It received Royal Assent on 16 November 2019.
+The Act establishes the the Commission and redefines the way possible miscarriages of justice are identified.
 The Act will come into force on 1 July 2020.

-The Commission will be an independent Crown Entity governed by a Board of appointed Commissioners.
-It will employ specialist staff with the mandate to investigate possible miscarriages of justice.
+The Commission is an independent Crown Entity governed by a Board of appointed Commissioners.
+It employs specialist staff with the mandate to investigate possible miscarriages of justice.
 If the Commission considers a miscarriage of justice may have occurred, it can refer the case back to the appeal court.

-This function will replace the referral function, currently performed by the Governor-General, part of the Royal Prerogative of Mercy.
+This function replaces the referral function currently performed by the Governor-General, part of the Royal prerogative of mercy.

-The Commission will have the power to develop its own procedures to ensure it can effectively carry out its duties and functions.
+The Commission has the power to develop its own procedures to ensure it can effectively carry out its duties and functions.
 These procedures will be decided and made publicly available after the Commissioners have been appointed.